SondreWold/rediscovering-language-families/README.md

 - Do PCA on the embeddings.
 - (Cluster using KMeans or Spectral Clustering)
 - Plot the PCA results, coloured by the original gold label (the actual language family)
 - Metric of success: Do the colours cluster together?
-If so, something interesting might be happening.
+If so, something interesting might be happening despite random initialization and a relatively small corpora per language.
+If the modeled languages align with the traditional affiliations, then it is possible to construct these traditional language families from semantic distributedness alone; that is, how words in each language's own vocabulary relate to eachother would then be different for the different families.